What is a Tax-Sheltered Annuity?

 Is a 403b like a pension?

 A 403b is not a pension but a defined contribution retirement plan.
-Unlike a pension, which guarantees a specific income in retirement based on factors like years of service and salary, a 403b allows employees to contribute pre-tax income into an account with various investment options.
+Unlike a pension, which guarantees a specific income in Retirement based on factors like years of service and salary, a 403b allows employees to contribute pre-tax income into an account with various investment options.
 The retirement income from a tax-sheltered annuity depends on the performance of the investments and the amount contributed.
-Pensions, also known as defined-benefit plans, offer more predictable income in retirement.
+Pensions, defined-benefit plans, offer more predictable income in Retirement.